Philip Eaton

-Early years
+Early life and education

-Philip E. Eaton was born in 1936 in Brooklyn, New York.
+Philip E. Eaton was born on June 2, 1936 in Brooklyn, New York.
 When Eaton was seven his family relocated to Budd Lake, New Jersey.
 Here he began attending Roxbury Grammar School and later Roxbury High School.
 It was during these high school years that he began to find his passion for science.
-It was the support of his parents and teachers that made him decide to major in chemistry.
+It was the support of his parents and teachers that helped him decide to study chemistry.

-Education

 Eaton attended Princeton University seeking a major in chemistry.
 Eaton received his B.A. in 1957 before attending Harvard University and earning his M.A. in 1960 and Ph.D. in 1961.
 During his time in school he became familiar with cage chemistry, specifically Kepone.

 Teaching experience

 Upon graduating from Harvard Eaton accepted an assistant professorship position at the University of California, Berkeley.
 During this time he taught introductory organic chemistry.
-In 1962, he transferred to the University of Chicago where he remains today.
+In 1962, he transferred to the University of Chicago where he remained as Professor Emeritus until his death in 2023.